 - white rice

-- a simple green salad, a vegetable side such as broccoli or stir fried vegetables (optional)
+- a vegetable side such as broccoli or stir fried vegetables (optional)

 - Slice each chicken breast in half horizontally with a really sharp knife, then cut each in half width-ways.
 Season the chicken with salt and pepper on both sides.